Showing posts with label à la Bordelaise. Show all posts

 behindthefrenchmenu@gmail.com

-Bœuf Wellington or Filet de Bœuf Wellington - Beef Wellington.
-The traditional dish requires a whole fillet of beef to be covered with goose foie gras, fattened goose liver, and then to be cooked inside in a puff pastry casing.
-The finished dish will be cut into slices and served.
-Today, a whole fillet may still be prepared, but smaller cuts from the center of the fillet are also used; even individual slices from a fillet may be prepared as individual Beef Wellingtons.
-Outside of a few very special, and expensive restaurants, the goose foie gras will have gone; occasionally it will be replaced by a chicken liver pate though more often with duxelles.
-The finished slices of beef Wellington will be served with a sauce made of the natural cooking juices and Madeira wine.
+The traditional Beef Wellington was named after the Iron Duke, Arthur Wellesley, the 1st Duke of Wellington (1769-1852).
+The dish requires a whole fillet of beef to be covered with goose foie gras, fattened goose liver, rolled inside a puff pastry casing and baked.
+The finished dish will be cut into thick slices and served; a reduced Port Wine or Madeira wine sauce will usually accompany the dish.
+Today, smaller cuts from the center of the fillet are also used to create individual Beef Wellingtons.
+Outside of a few very special, and expensive restaurants, the goose foie will have gone.
+Occasionally it will be replaced by a chicken liver pate, though more often with duxelles.

 Duke of Wellington National Portrait Gallery.